Wealth Management | | Oct 07, 2015

 Captive Insurance is an important asset for any sized company, today, it is usually used by large corporations in the hopes to lower their insurance costs and often held in offshore tax havens.
 But smaller companies utilize captive insurance for the tax break.
 Captive insurance companies are also being used for estate planning, a captive can be owned by the family members of the parent corporation’s owners or a trust set up for the benefit of those family members.
 Since there is a business purpose for setting up the captive there should not be an issue filing the claim.

-Overall if you’re going to insure your health, your life, your home, why not insure your business.
+If you’re going to insure your health, your life, your home, why not insure your business?